{

 java SocketTimeoutException error

-with sockets communication between client and server. server not accepting sockets accept/read operations or unable to respond for a specific time.
+With sockets communication between client and server.
+Server not accepting sockets accept/read operations or unable to respond for a specific time.

 From a developer’s point of view, we don’t have control over the server-side if it is an External third-party Server.
+From the client side, Fix for SocketTimeoutException is configuring socket timeout and handling exceptions using try and catch blocks.

 java OutOfMemoryException error